alphagov/govuk-developer-docs/source/manual/alerts/rabbitmq-dead-nodes.html.md

 ---

 This can happen if one of the machines in the cluster is killed by AWS and replaced with a new machine.
-In this scenario, the cluster is still working, but leaving the dead node will cause problems in future e.g. when we try to [reboot the machines to install updates](https://github.com/alphagov/fabric-scripts/blob/a14686667d27790f0978146634b1e4d281552b8c/rabbitmq.py#L57).
+In this scenario, the cluster is still working, but leaving the dead node will cause problems in future.
 The check can be found [here][alert_check].

 First, check which node is dead: